elunna/hackem/README.md

 	In Alone in the Dark you can retrieve the revolver in a side room of Derceto's kitchen .
 Examining the pile of coal that will be on the ground you will be able to recover a shoe box inside which the gun is hidden.
 The revolver will initially contain 6 bullets, to which 12 more can be added in the Cellar of the villa and on the dresser of one of the guest bedrooms on the first floor.
 Despite the difficulty pointing and the slowness of fire is a good weapon to defend against slower enemies, causing serious damage.
 Unlike the gun cartridges, the revolver ammunition will not become useless when the player enters the water making the weapon effective in all situations.

-	- [ ] New monster: Falcon?
+	- [ ] Falcon?
 Eagle?
 Basically higher level parrot/raven?
 	- [ ] Monster magic - add make pit?
 Make fog?
 Make vapors?
 Conjour boulders?
 	- [ ] Let more monsters ride steeds.
 	- [ ] Make piercers fearsome - they don't actually pierce much in vanilla.